Open Platform

 Gaming consoles and smartphones are not considered suitable devices.

-If you are considering buying a device, we would recommend either a laptop or a chromebook.
-A laptop is more expensive but may ultimately provide an advantage in the senior school in subjects that use specialist applications (Technology, Media Studies, Design & Visual Communication, Digital Art, Photography and Design) and may have wider use beyond school.
-We recommend that devices support Wi-Fi 6 (or later) at 5GHz in order to avoid potential wireless connectivity issues.
+- Laptop: More expensive, but may provide an advantage in senior school subjects that use specialist applications (Technology, Media Studies, Design & Visual Communication, Digital Art, Photography, and Design).
+A laptop may also have wider use beyond school.